 5.4.2.1 Unchanged.

-5.4.2.2 The information required in the dangerous goods transport document and the container/vehicle packing certificate may be incorporated into a single document, if not, these documents shall be attached one to the other.
+5.4.2.2 The information required in the dangerous goods transport document and the container/vehicle packing certificate may be incorporated into a single document, if not, these documents shall be attached.
 If the information is incorporated into a single document, the document shall include a signed declaration such as “It is declared that the packing of the goods into the container/vehicle has been carried out in accordance with the applicable provisions”.
 This declaration shall be dated and the person signing this declaration shall be identified on the document.
 Facsimile signatures are acceptable where applicable laws and regulations recognize the legal validity of facsimile signatures.

 [IAEA: 552]